Computer Networking Technology: Associate in Applied Science (AAS) (4590)

 - Windows and Linux Server administration

 You also will have the opportunity to take elective courses to learn about specialized topics.
 These include Cisco routing and switching, Voice over Internet Protocol (VoIP), wireless networking administration and virtualization and cloud computing.
+Coursework in oral and written communication skills is also included in order to provide these essential skills to needed to excel in today's workplace environment.

 After graduating from our program, you’ll be able to: